neon-inkblast/AdvenTS/README.md

 npm run aoc -- -y 2023 --day 7 --part 2
 ```

+---

+### Testing

+Test files are also generated so you can use the examples easily to test your code.
+Start tests using `npm test`.

+---

-### Alternative Runner
+### Alternative method to run solutions (old)

 After running `npm run generate 2023`
 Replace the contents of `./src/index.ts` with something like the example code below
 Then use `npm start` to run the index file.

 ---